“You can just feel that she is meant for greater things.”

 Glenn Tagawa: When he was here last year, he saw the water tower, and he just started crying.

-Charles Ozaki: The effort was for the kids to be educated and have the choice to do whatever they wanted to do for their own futures.
+Charles Ozaki: The effort was for the kids to become educated and have the choice to do whatever they wanted to do for their own futures.

 Middleweight is produced by me, Toshiki Nakashige.
 The art for the podcast was created by Yoko Takahashi.
 Music was composed by Tim Greer and performed by Steve Denny and Gary Tsujimoto.
 For more information about the podcast, please visit middleweightpodcast.com, and subscribe to the show wherever you listen to podcasts.
 My name is Toshiki Nakashige.
 Thanks for listening.